Pros & Cons of Direct Trench Composting

 - Definitely not good if you have a bad back but

-- This to me produces the best result in your garden but
+This to me produces excellent results in your garden but

 - You can’t dispose of ALL your kitchen waste